jorisvink/nyfe/README.md

 It is an excercise in building a file encryption tool based on a single cryptographic function: Keccak.

+Nyfe is very minimal and lightweight as it has no external dependencies (other than libbsd-dev on Linux).

 You probably don't want to use this.

 Cryptography